awsaavedra/awsaavedra.github.io/content/resume.md

    - Strategy was eventually discussed with highly skilled value investors and then discontinued once I learned about a YC18 alumni startup that was implementing a strategy that rhymed in their flagship product with more traction.

 #### GarageHub, the Airbnb of garage space
-**GarageHub:**
    - Developed ‘GarageHub’ -- AirBnB for garage space -- utilizing JavaScript, AngularJS, Firebase, Zapier, and Twilio API, designed to capture a $20Mill+ market of open garage space in San Francisco

 ---------